kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

      - `version`: protocol version being used by the backend storage.
      - `bucketName`: the name of the bucket created by the backend storage.
      - `endpoint`: the url to the bucket endpoint.
-     - `parameters`: a map of string:string copied from the BucketClass parameters.
+     - `parameters`: a map of string:string copied from the BucketClass protocol parameters.
-1. `parameters`: a map of string:string copy of the BucketRequest fields related to bucket naming.
+1. `parameters`: a copy of the BucketClass parameters.
 1. `bucketAvailable`: if true the bucket has been provisioned.
 If false then the bucket has not been provisioned and is unable to be accessed.

 #### BucketClass